wswebcreation/wdio-multiple-cucumber-html-reporter/README.md

 ### research
 - [ ] Find out where the keywords are, there is no `Given, When, Then` comming back from webdriver.io
+- [ ] Find out where the description of the feature is.
+Can't find it in the methods and it will not be added to the report then
 - [ ] Add data tables to the report, see [data tables](https://github.com/cucumber/cucumber-js/blob/master/features/data_tables.feature) => **CURRENTLY NOT SUPPORTED BY WDIO-CUCUMBER-FRAMEWORK, NEED TO INVESTIGATE THIS**